 – Interdisciplinary (including political science, history, and sciences)

-Note: My rates comply with the Editorial Freelancers Association list.
+Note: My rates are commensurate with industry standards based on my academic and professional training.
 I believe in fair and equal compensation.

 New clients please click here for Terms & Conditions.